dwisniewski1804/commission-calculator-app/README.md

 They can be both used in tests or in manual run.

 ##Code style
-PHPCodeStyleFixer is used here to improve quality and standarisation of our code.
+PHPCodeStyleFixer is used here to improve quality and standardisation of our code.
 You can read about it here:
 https://cs.symfony.com/doc/rules/index.html